RU1214/devopssecproj/README.md

 ## Introduction
-devopssecProject is a simple application developed using Django and Python that performs basic CRUD operation (to create/list/modify and delete Employee).
+DevOpsSec Project is a simple application developed using Django and Python that performs basic CRUD operation (to create/list/modify and delete Employee).
 SQLite is used for persisting data.

 ### Run Server
 `python3 manage.py runserver`